-I find myself back on the US east coast, where costs could be too high to sustain for elongated time, without engaging in a potential work-a-lot-for-a-little scenario.
+I find myself back on the US east coast thinking about an earth drifting destination.
+Here, costs could be too high to sustain for elongated time, without engaging in a potential work-a-lot-for-a-little scenario.
 A situation could entail a lot of toiling, while allowing only the ability to break even.
-This is because of perceived astronomical living costs in the US’ northeast and other parts of the United States.
+This is because of perceived astronomical living costs in the US northeast and other parts of the United States.

 As much as spontaneity will need to help spark an idea, planning nowadays is more necessary.
 Countries are not as easily accessible as they were two-and-a-half years ago.
 Nevertheless, things have been improving.